March 20, 2026

 Kuina-chan

-So far, we’ve dealt with integers, but now let’s explore more detailed numbers: rational numbers and real numbers.
-These are what we usually call “decimals.”
+So far, we have dealt with integers, but from now on we will deal with more detailed “rational numbers” and “real numbers”.
+These are what we call “decimals”.

 1.1Rational Numbers

-A rational number is a number that can be expressed as a fraction of integer over integer, where the denominator is not zero.
-For example, 2/3, 0/1, and -5/4 are rational numbers.
-Even a decimal like 3.3333\dots is rational because it can be written as the fraction 10/3.
+A number that can be expressed as a fraction of “integer/integer” where the denominator is other than 0 is called a “rational number”.
+For example, “2/3”, “0/1”, and “-5/4” are rational numbers.
+The decimal “3.3333\dots” is also a rational number because it can be expressed as the fraction “10/3”.

 • Let x=1.23123123123\dots.

-Any repeating decimal can be converted into a fraction using this method.
+Any repeating decimal can be converted to a fraction using this method.

 1.3Irrational Numbers

-On the other hand, non-repeating decimals are called irrational numbers.
-Irrational numbers cannot be expressed as a fraction of integer over integer.
-Examples include the number 3.1415926\dots (pi) and the number whose square is 2, 1.41421356\dots.
+On the other hand, non-repeating decimals are called “irrational numbers”.
+Irrational numbers cannot be expressed as “integer/integer” fractions.
+Examples of irrational numbers include Pi “3.1415926\dots” and the number that becomes 2 when squared, “1.41421356\dots”.

-Combining rational and irrational numbers gives us real numbers.
-We’ll denote the set of all real numbers as \mathbb{R}.
+Rational numbers and irrational numbers together are called “real numbers”.
+We denote the set of all real numbers as “\mathbb{R}”.

-All natural numbers are included in the integers.
-All integers are included in the rational numbers.
-Therefore, the inclusion relationships among the types of numbers we’ve introduced so far are as follows:
+Now, all natural numbers are included in integers.
+Also, all integers are included in rational numbers.
+Therefore, the inclusion relationship of the numbers introduced so far is as follows.

 Natural numbers \mathbb{N} \subset Integers \mathbb{Z} \subset Rational numbers \mathbb{Q} \subset Real numbers \mathbb{R}

-Here are some values of principal square roots:
+Here are some values of positive square roots.

 \sqrt{0}=0